Ferris-Labs/site-draft/content/en/docs/User Guide/UI_generator.md

 }
 ```

-**The "Run" button changed by displaying the package has a typeform that needs to be filled out by the user before finalizing the execution.**
+**The "Run" button changed by displaying the package has a typeform that needs to be filled out by the user before starting the actual execution.**

 #### Create/Build the UI by clicking Run

-- Click on "Run" to display the created/built UI
+- Click on *"Run"* to display the created/built UI

 ![](/images/run_UI_package.png)